 Internal memos from Environmental Protection Agency scientists and lawyers recommending an outright ban of asbestos in the United States were disregarded by E.P.A. senior officials, The New York Times reports.
-A rule instituted in April restricting use of the known carcinogen keeps open a way for U.S. manufactures to employ new uses for it or a return to older uses with E.P.A. approval.
+A rule instituted in April restricting the use of the known carcinogen keeps opening a way for U.S. manufactures to employ new uses for it or a return to older uses with E.P.A. approval.

 The restrictions rule adopted in April was presented as a way to strengthen public health restrictions against asbestos, but the E.P.A.’s own experts urged a complete ban of the material in memos dated August 10.

 “Rather than allow for (even with restrictions) any new uses for asbestos, E.P.A. should seek to ban all new uses of asbestos because the extreme harm from this chemical substance outweighs any benefit, and because there are adequate alternatives to asbestos,” staff members wrote in the memos.

 Asbestos is a naturally-occurring fibrous mineral that had been used for centuries as one of the most effective fire-retardant and water-resistant materials ever discovered.
 The incredibly versatile mineral was also found to be responsible for causing mesothelioma and other deadly cancers years after being inhaled.

 Production of asbestos in the United States was halted in 2002, but it is still imported to produce chemicals used in manufacturing items like household bleach, bulletproof vests, and electrical insulation.
 While severe restrictions have been put on the use of asbestos in the United States, the U.S. remains one of the few industrialized countries without an outright ban on the deadly material.